Ask the CAA Featured Question

 What are CAA's expectations for making student achievement information "clearly visible and readily accessible" on the program's website?

-Changes to several of CAA's Standards for Accreditation will go into effect on January 1, 2013, including the public information reporting requirements under Standard 1.7.
-A program must now publish to its website the specific student achievement data described in that standard, and must be presented as follows:
+Changes to several of CAA's Standards for Accreditation went into effect on January 1, 2013, including the public information reporting requirements under Standard 1.7.
+A program must now publish to its website the specific student achievement data described in that standard, and should be presented as follows: